NastasiaSaby/learn-you-functional-php/exercises/hello-someone/problem/problem.md

 You can get the arguments using the $argv array.

-Note that the first argument is always the name of the executed script.
+Note that the first element of $argv is always the name of the executed script.
+To get the first argument given to the executed script, you must use $argv[1];

 A callable function in PHP with arguments can be used as that :